 Orinda received a whopping 5.15 inches of rain in just over 24 hours.
-Below are some pics of San Pablo Creek in Orinda Village and at left at the SP201 dam near Manzanita Dr. For more rainfall stats and videos of the event go to Our Creeks>Creekwatch in the menu above.
+Below are some pics of San Pablo Creek in Orinda Village and, at right, at the SP201 dam near Manzanita Dr. For more rainfall stats and videos of the event go to Our Creeks>Creekwatch in the menu above.

 The contest is open to all District 16 residents.
 This is a great chance to showcase the beauty of our local watershed.
 More details can be found by clicking here.